-8190 FASHION MERCHANDISING Full Year Grades 10-12 5 Credits

-This course is designed for students whose career interests are in the area of Fashion Industry and Merchandising or those who desire general knowledge of these topics.
+8190 FASHION MERCHANDISING Full Year Grades 10-12 5 Credits This course is designed for students whose career interests are in the area of Fashion Industry and Merchandising or those who desire general knowledge of these topics.
 Many aspects of fashion are covered including buying, designing, producing, textiles, and others.
 The approach of the course is academic in nature.
 As students complete the areas of study, course projects will include fashion displays, fashion advertising, fashion modeling and producing a fashion show.

-nediatric CARE, CHILD DEVELOPMENT career path for those pursuing careers in early childhood education, es, psychology and parenting.
-Advanced Childhood Development Child Development III 8206 CHILD DEVELOPMENT & PARENTING Full Year Grades 10-12 5 Credits Students taking the course will learn about the growth and development of children from conception to age six, with emphasis on the preschool child.
+Child Development and Parenting Advanced Childhood Development Child Development III

+8206 CHILD DEVELOPMENT & PARENTING Full Year Grades 9-12 5 Credits Students taking the course will learn about the growth and development of children from conception to age six, with emphasis on the preschool child.
 Appropriate and effective parenting skills for each age level will also be included in the curriculum.
 An integral part of the course will be the Child Development Learning Lab.
 Through participation in this program, students will be able to apply their knowledge of child development as well as gain practical experience when working with the preschoolers.
 Workplace readiness skills are an important aspect of this course.

 8207 ADVANCED CHILDHOOD DEVELOPMENT Full Year Grades 11-12 5 Credits Prerequisite: Child Development and Parenting and Teacher Recommendation.

 This course is designed to increase the exposure of students to the joys and responsibilities of working with young children.
 Students will learn about types of early childhood programs, curriculum development, and classroom management.
 Integral parts of the course are teaching in the Child Development Learning Lab and mentoring students in the Child Development and Parenting course.
 Students will plan developmentally appropriate projects for all areas of the curriculum.
-These projects will then be incorporated into a portfolio which will reflect the students understanding of early childhood and elementary level learning.
-8208 CHILD DEVELOPMENT III Full Year Grade 12 5 Credits This course will continue to expose students to the joys of working with children.
-Students will further explore the responsibilities of working with preschoolers in our Child Development Learning Lab.
-They will continue to mentor other child development students as well as expand their portfolio started in Advanced Child Development.
-8226 LIFESTYLES OF THE TWENTY-FIRST CENTURY Full Year Grades 11-12 5 Credits The course will help the student attain skills necessary to make wise life choices.
-Topics will include money management, consumer decisions, healthy food choices, and food preparation.
-The focus of the course is on the individual as he/she strives to understand himself/herself, the relationships with others and future relationships.
-Activities highlight significant events in the life cycle such as self-understanding, finding a place to live, career choices, choosing a partner, and marriage.
-FOOD AND NUTRITION sequence of courses for students entering food service and hospitality careers.
-Fundamental Foods Creative Baking Global Foods Culinary Arts Food Science & Preparation Nutrition & Practical Experiences Vocational School or Culinary School or College 8006 FUNDAMENTAL FOODS Full Year Grades 9-12 5 Credits This basic food course, Fundamental Foods will enable the student to plan and prepare a variety of nutritious breakfast, lunch and dinner menus.
-A variety of basic food preparation techniques are highlighted including microwave cooking, pasta dishes, meats, vegetables, quick breads, eggs, yeast breads, dairy and fruits.
-Nutrition, safety and sanitation are of utmost importance and are incorporated throughout the course.
-An overview of careers in the area of food service is included.
-8026 CREATIVE BAKING Full Year Grades 9-12 5 Credits The course Creative Baking, focuses on measuring techniques and certain preparations needed to successfully prepare a variety of baked products.
-Various types of cakes, pies, quick breads, cookies, yeast breads, puff pastry, choux paste products and cake decorating are included.
-A wide variety of breads and rolls, desserts and healthy snacks are included as you learn about the scientific aspect of the baking process.
-Students will also explore careers related to the baking industry.
+These projects will then be incorporated into a portfolio which will reflect the students' understanding of early childhood and elementary level learning.

+- 8208

+CHILD DEVELOPMENT III

+Full Year

+Grade 12

-8036 CULINARY ARTS Full Year Grade 12 5 Credits
+5 Credits